 Today the red rose has become an emblem of romantic love to the point of cliché, while we still see the white rose, along with the lily, as a symbol of innocence, grace and purity.
 Yet, coiled within the lovely, scented petals of this adored flower are centuries of fascinating meaning.
 For, even in the cynical 21st century, roses continue to delight our senses whenever we come across them – in poetry, art, song, or twined around a trellis in the garden.

-Author and Oxford University lecturer Nicola Harrison specialises in the interpretation of song.
-Her new series of books, The Wordsmith’s Guide to English Song (Compton, 2016), explores the literary, historical, mythological and artistic background to the poetry set to music by two British composers, Roger Quilter and Ivor Gurney.
+Author and University of Oxford lecturer Nicola Harrison specialises in the interpretation of song.
+Her series of books The Wordsmith’s Guide to English Song (Compton, 2016) explores the literary, historical, mythological and artistic background to the poetry set to music by two British composers, Roger Quilter and Ivor Gurney.

 To find out more about Nicola, visit www.nicolaharrison.co.uk